 Taangis tech?
 Nevid had a lot of explaining to do.

-“That cannon, I took it apart,” Caitria said Caitria said in a rush, as if overriding her better judgement.
+“That cannon, I took it apart,” Caitria said in a rush, as if overriding her better judgement.
 “It had Taangis tech inside, with a Dentherion shell.”
 She regarded Sir Armarandos, serious.
-“Lapis found some eggs at that merchant Orinder’s place.
+“Lanth found some eggs at that merchant Orinder’s place.
 If they’re normal, they’re duds.
 If they are like these and have a Taangis trigger hidden in the closed side, they may very well be ready to explode.”

 “There were dozens of them,” Lapis said.